Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> On a RISC-V platform with multiple MTIMER devices residing on the same die, each device must satisfy the RISC-V architectural requirement that all the `MTIME` registers with respect to each other, and all the per-HART time CSRs with respect to each other, are synchronized to within one `MTIME` tick period.
+> On a RISC-V platform with multiple MTIMER devices residing on the same die, each device must satisfy the RISC-V architectural requirement that all the `MTIME` registers with respect to each other, and all the per-HART time CSRs with respect to each other, are synchronized to within one `MTIME` tick period.<br><br>
 >
 > For example, if the `MTIME` tick period is 10ns, then the `MTIME` registers, and their associated `time` CSRs, should respectively be synchronized to within 10ns of each other.

 </details>